Four Weddings and a Funeral, 1994

 The interior is the Crown Hotel, a few doors along, 16 High Street, Amersham, where you’ll find the very four-poster from the film in Room 101.
 The legendary surge in bookings at the Crown, after the release of Four Weddings and a Funeral, is one of the great film location success stories.
 The Crown has recently had a stylish makeover, by Ilse Crawford, updating its traditional decor.
 But, fear not, Room 101 – and the four-poster – remain intact.

-Wedding No. 2 (Bernard and Lydia at the Catholic ‘St Mary of the Fields, Cripplegate, EC2’) was filmed in the (Anglican) Royal Naval College Chapel, King William Walk, Greenwich, SE10.
+Wedding No. 2 (Bernard and Lydia at the Catholic ‘St Mary of the Fields, Cripplegate, EC2’) was filmed in the (Anglican) Old Royal Naval College Chapel, Old Royal Naval College, King William Walk, London SE10.
 The chapel is open to the public (rail: Greenwich, from London Charing Cross).

-The Naval College itself is a screen veteran, recently standing in for ‘Paris’ in Les Misťrables, as well as being seen in the likes of The Madness Of King George, Lara Croft: Tomb Raider, The Duchess, Young Victoria, Pirates Of The Caribbean: On Stranger Tides and many other productions.
+The Old Royal Naval College itself is a screen veteran, recently standing in for ‘Paris’ in Les Misťrables, as well as being seen in the likes of The Madness Of King George, Lara Croft: Tomb Raider, The Duchess, Young Victoria, Pirates Of The Caribbean: On Stranger Tides, Kenneth Branagh’s Cinderella and many other productions.

 Four Weddings and a Funeral location: “Holbein Place’ the second reception: Luton Hoo, Luton, Bedfordshire